expra-frankfurt/wise25/_sources/content/poster.md

 _If using PowerPoint set gridlines to be visible (Ansicht -> Anzeigen -> Gitternetzlinien) & look for the red and blue horizontal / vertical lines linking objects during drag & drop._
 ```

 **4. Finalizing the poster**
-•	Carefully review your poster to ensure that all aspects have been addressed.
+- Carefully review your poster to ensure that all aspects have been addressed.
-o	Content level: Is the content complete and correct?
+	- Content level: Is the content complete and correct?
-o	Structural level: Is the structure of the poster logical and comprehensible?
+   	-  Structural level: Is the structure of the poster logical and comprehensible?
-o	Linguistic level: Are the formulations precise and scientific?
+	- Linguistic level: Are the formulations precise and scientific?
-o	Design level: Is the design appropriate (e.g. choice of colors)?
+	- Design level: Is the design appropriate (e.g. choice of colors)?
 Are graphics or images used and arranged sensibly?
 Is everything easy to read?
-o	Formal level: Have the formal design specifications been implemented?
+	- Formal level: Have the formal design specifications been implemented?
 Is the literature cited correctly?
 Is the spelling and punctuation correct?
-•	If necessary, test the readability of your poster on your computer by viewing the document at its actual print size before sending it to print.
+- If necessary, test the readability of your poster on your computer by viewing the document at its actual print size before sending it to print.
-•	Always perform a test print, even on a smaller scale (e.g., A4 paper), as printed colours often differ from those displayed on a scree
+- Always perform a test print, even on a smaller scale (e.g., A4 paper), as printed colours often differ from those displayed on a scree